martinbarge/SML5202-Template/README.md

 This will import the files into your new GitHub Repository.

-Once you've imported the repository, you can edit the CSS file to change your styles.
+Next go to Settings, and find GitHub Pages.
+There, set the Branch to Main and then save.

+Your site is then published.

-And you can edit the HTML pages with your own content.
+Now you can edit the HTML pages with your own content.
+Every page contains comments <!-- COMMENTS --> to guide you.

+And you can edit the CSS file (in css/syles.css) to change your styles.